 Winooski has the unique geographic feature of being a one-mile square block north of the Winooski River.
 With a population exceeding 7,000, Winooski offers a small town feel yet has easy access to the rest of the Burlington area and all it has to offer.

-Contact Brian for more information about Winooski or questions about Winooski real estate.
+Contact the Brian Boardman Group for more information about Winooski or questions about Winooski real estate.

 Get Ahead - Register to keep track of your favorite listings and email updates when similar properties hit the market.

 Looking for real estate in Winooski Vermont?
 Click here to jump to current listings.